 9. How do I find out about test results or reports?

-We encourage you to phone our nurses a few days after your test to find out these results.
+We encourage you to look up your results on ManageMyHealth or you can phone our nurses a few days after your test.
 Alternatively we may organise another appointment to discuss these.
 We do not usually contact you for normal results.